enesokurterzi/YT-checkbox-compose/README.md

 -------------

 <p>
-This project shows how to use checkbox with jetpack compose.  <p>
+This project shows how to use checkbox with jetpack compose.
+I explain it in my video: https://youtu.be/H52pxaV3VG0?si=X5CN3tUBVlPNmUhf <p>

 ## Images from the Project